 Graduate education and research may be directed to either human or animal pathology.
 Major areas of research in pathology provide the basis for advanced degree programs.
-These areas include toxicologic pathology, oncology, neuropathology, hematology in a broad sense, immunopathology, pathology of infectious diseases, reproductive and cardiovascular pathology, and pathology of animal models for human disease.
-Comparative aspects of disease processes may encompass a variety of species, including humans and domestic or wild mammals and birds, and may emphasize anthropozoonoses dealing with diseases transmissible across species lines.
+These areas include toxicologic pathology, oncology, hematology neuropathology, broad in а sense, immunopathology, pathology of infectious diseases, reproductive and cardiovascular pathology, and pathology of animal models for human disease.
+Comparative aspects of disease processes may encompass a variety of species, including humans and domestic or wild mammals and birds. and may emphasize anthropozoonoses dealing with diseases transmissible across species lines.
 An interdisciplinary approach to problem solving will be applied in all instances where indicated.